-Information Security at Eastern University
+Information Security

-The university's information security plan complies with the Family Educational Rights and Privacy Act (FERPA), the Gramm-Leach-Bliley Act (GLB Act) and the Identity Theft Prevention Program.
-The intent is to guard against the unauthorized access to or use of such information that could result in substantial harm or inconvenience to any person.
+The Vice President for Administration provides oversight for the University's information security.
+This plan complies with the Family Educational Rights and Privacy Act (FERPA), the Gramm-Leach-Bliley Act (GLB Act) and the Identity Theft Prevention Program.
+The intent is to guard against the unauthorized access to, or use of, such information that could result in substantial harm or inconvenience to any student.

-The following have been identified as operational areas considered when assessing the risks to the confidentiality and security of student information: employee training and management; information systems, including network and software design, as well as information processing, storage, transmission and disposal; detection, prevention and response to attacks, intrusions; or other information system failures.
+The following have been identified as operational areas considered when assessing the risks to the confidentiality and security of student information:

+- Employee training and management - Information systems, including network and software design, as well as information processing, storage, transmission and disposal

+Detection, prevention and response to attacks, intrusions, or other information system failures

-Offices with access to confidential stud dent information include:
+Offices with access to confidential student information include:

-Academic Computing Institutional Research

-Administrative Computing President
+Academic Computing Administrative Computing

-Admissions Provost
+Admissions Alumni Deans Faculty

+Financial Aid Human Resources

-Advising Registrar
+Institutional Research Registrar

-Alumni Security

-Athletics Student Accounts

-Dean Student Aid

-Faculty Student Development

-Human Resources Student Health Center
+Security Student Accounts Student Development Student Health Center

+Student Services